MullerLee/hnyL/README.md

 # Happy New Year!
 * This greeting message is generated in Jan.
 24th, 2020.
 From now on, all greetings messages to Lorraine will be uploaded onto this page.
 * However, the writer is a lazy person.
-Thus, the updates will mainly depend on the writer is availability and willingness.
+Thus, the updates will mainly depend on the writer's availability and willingness.

 ## Happy Chinese New Year, Lorraine (v.0.0.1)
 ### Date: Jan.
 24th, 2020